Shaping Market Systems

 Criterion Institute launched the Leaders Shaping Markets initiative in 2012.
 This initiative is building and supporting a community of people who work on changing how the systems that undergird our economic markets work.
 While much attention has been paid to social impact efforts at the level of the enterprise, far less has been focused on systems change – the work of durably reshaping how large scale systems operate.
 Changing how entire systems function is also an important social change lever.

 The Leaders Shaping Markets initiative enables the people who have demonstrated a commitment to the work of systems-level change to come together and collaborate.
 To date, such efforts have been fragmented, the work has been marginalized or not well-understood and resources have missed a number of opportunities for large-scale social change.
-We have created a community of practice comprised of the leaders in this space.
+We aim to connect the practitioners and leaders in this space.
 Together, we are working to better understand systems change so that it can be done more effectively – identifying commonalities across different efforts, creating tools that can support this work and driving towards more coordination of efforts and resources.